NOTICE TO CREDITORS | Newton County Appeal

 NOTICE TO CREDITORS

-The undersigned having been appointed the Co-Executors of the estate of Reece Helbert by the Chancery Court of Newton County, Mississippi in Cause No. 20-159 upon the docket of said Court, on the 17th day of August, 2020, and Letters Testamentary having been granted to the undersigned on September 23, 2020, hereby gives notice to all persons having any claims against the said estate to have the same probated and registered according to law by the Clerk of said Court within ninety (90) days from the date of the first publication of this notice or the same shall be forever barred.
+The undersigned having been appointed the Executor of the estate of Freda S. Smith by the Chancery Court of Newton County, Mississippi in Cause No. 20-236, upon the docket of said Court, on the 12th day of November, 2020, and Letters Testamentary having been granted to the undersigned on the 13th day of November, 2020, hereby give notice to all persons having any claims against the said estate to have the same probated and registered according to law by the Clerk of said Court within ninety (90) days from the date of the first publication of this notice or the same shall be forever barred.

 MAYO LAW FIRM, PLLC